jwflory/foss-primer/foss-primer.md

 As an expedient, we'll use copyright as an example.
 It is the oldest and clearest example of how intellectual property laws--and the agreements made under those laws--shape the rise and spread of free and open approaches.

-**Intellectual property law sharply restricts who can access source code and what they can do with it.
-So, we care aboutlicense agreementst that allow us to work more freely and in the open.**
+**Intellectual property law sharply restricts, by default, who can access source code and what they can do with it.
+So, we care about license agreements that dramatically ease the path towards working more freely and in the open.**

 ## IP comes to software